"

 During our first day of explorations, I found a fine specimen; but as it was the property of the AKMIDC I put it into a locked box designed for the gems that the miners recovered (it was jokingly said that the box was ringed by security guards, watching each other from behind).
 The next day, we were told we could keep what we found, but it was too late for the big one.

-I did find a few tiny ones in calcite, and got another couple of larger, massive specimens from a lot we split up on the airplane back home (left images show examples).
+I did find a few tiny ones in calcite (far left is one), and got another couple of larger, massive specimens from a lot we split up on the airplane back home (left images show examples).
 Several years later, I got a very fine specimen from Herb Obodda, an American mineral dealer who frequents the area, greatly easing the pain of the initial loss (two views, right images).
-A superb crystal, also allegedly from Kashmir, is pictured on the far right.
+A superb crystal, also allegedly from Kashmir, is pictured on the far right (ex coll.
+Bill Larson).

 A very nice article about the travels, written by expedition member Karen Rice, appeared in Jewelers' Circular Keystone (Rice [1]).